Caddieasy - Test Driving Strapi

 Up until this point, we’re in a pretty solid spot with regards to the querying of the data.
 I’ve got my structures and my queries lined up, which all seem to be working exactly as I want them.
 But now there is one big problem, after reviewing the code it looks like I cannot assign a React Component (field component) to a whole Component, for example, I cannot provide a MAP and have it update the whole location field on the golf-courses.
 Currently there are only field level customizations, which is sad, and means we need to:

-1. Contribute to the content-manager plugin so that full Components can be customized as a whole.
+content-managerplugin so that full Components can be customized as a whole. - Extend the

 Since I really don’t want to change the data structure at this point, since if this was using it’s own custom UI it would be easy enough to supply the content in the right format to the Strapi backend, it leaves us with option 2 (obviously 1 and 2 are practically the same, 2 is just local)